 What is Design Thinking?

-Leaving the technicalities of the process aside, Design Thinking is simply a problem-solving approach to challenges which may seem impossible to crack.
+Leaving the technicalities of the process aside, design thinking abilities for business strategy is simply a problem-solving approach to challenges which may seem impossible to crack.

 To put it more comprehensively, problems are like bugs in an entrepreneur’s life.
 In the beginning, we pick and throw them away without any hesitation, but as they multiply and grow bigger, they are like parasites that eat us and kill our enthusiasm.
-During such situations, Design Thinking acts as a perspective change, where a hurdle is looked at as simply a problem which can be solved much like a maze puzzle i.e., by understanding the problem, innovatively arriving at solutions taking more and more actions to observe what fits best.
+During such situations the entrepreneur realizes the importance of design thinking for business strategy and that acts as a perspective change, where a hurdle is looked at as simply a problem which can be solved much like a maze puzzle i.e., by understanding the problem, innovatively arriving at solutions taking more and more actions to observe what fits best using the design thinking abilities.

 Design will have greatest impact when it’s taken out of hands of designer’s to the hands of everyone. – Tim Brown